andrebellingan/YAABM/README.md

 ### Running the model

-To run the model you need to execute RunCovidSimulation.exe from the command line.
+To run the model you need to execute **RunCovidSimulation.exe** from the command line.

-The application has the following command line arguments
+The application has the following command line arguments:

 	-n, --iterations  [Required] How many Monte Carlo iterations to simulate

 	-s, --scenario    [Required] The path to the scenario settings file